yandexdataschool/Practical_RL/README.md

 # Practical_RL
 A course on reinforcement learning in the wild.
-Taught on-campus in HSE and YSDA (russian) and maintained to be friendly to online students (english or russian).
+Taught on-campus in [HSE](https://cs.hse.ru) and [Yandex SDA](https://yandexdataschool.com) (russian) and maintained to be friendly to online students (both english and russian).

 Manifesto:
-* __Optimize for the curious.__ For all the materials that aren’t covered in detail there will be links to more information and related materials (D.Silver/Sutton/blogs/whatever).
+* __Optimize for the curious.__ For all the materials that aren’t covered in detail there are links to more information and related materials (D.Silver/Sutton/blogs/whatever).
 Assignments will have bonus sections if you want to dig deeper.
 * __Practicality first.__ Everything essential to solving reinforcement learning problems is worth mentioning.
 We won't shun away from covering tricks and heuristics.
 For every major idea there should be a lab that allows to “feel” it on a practical problem.
-* __Git-course.__ Know a way to make course better?
-Noticed a typo in formula?
+* __Git-course.__ Know a way to make the course better?
+Noticed a typo in a formula?
 Made the code more readable?
 Made a version for alternative framework?
 You're awesome!
 [Pull-request](https://help.github.com/articles/about-pull-requests/) it!

 # Coordinates
 * __HSE__ classes are on mondays at 18-10 in Room 505
-* __YSDA__ classes are on thursdays at 18-00 in princeton
+* __YSDA__ classes are on thursdays at 18-00 in "Princeton" classroom
 * E-mail for stuff: __practicalrl17@gmail.com__
 * Telegram chat room: https://telegram.me/practicalrl
 * Magic button that creates VM: [![Binder](http://mybinder.org/badge.svg)](http://mybinder.org:/repo/yandexdataschool/practical_rl)